Why Combine a Topographical and Underground Utilities Survey

 Methods of Underground Utilities Surveys

-3. GPR Survey: GPR works by emitting high-frequency radio waves into the ground and measuring the reflected waves.
+• GPR Survey: GPR works by emitting high-frequency radio waves into the ground and measuring the reflected waves.
 These can indicate the presence of underground utilities and drainage systems.
 Electromagnetic techniques are unable to detect non-metallic buried services such as plastic water and gas pipes, fibre optics, and drainage pipes that we cannot introduce a sonde into.
-To overcome this potentially hazardous situation, we combine the use of Electromagnetic techniques with GPR.
-GPR is able to detect non-metallic as well as metallic pipes.
-It will also give an indication of the location and depth of buried services but will not identify them.
+To overcome this potentially hazardous situation, we combine the use of Electromagnetic techniques with GPR, which allows us to detect non-metallic as well as metallic pipes.
+It will also give an indication of the location and depth of buried services without identifying them.

 Descending a London sewer to trace its route and carry out a CCTV inspection survey